micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 Since routes are created at service startup, adding or removing files will **not change the exposes routes** until the service is restarted.

-However, since Servo reloads a file each time its corresponding route is called, any change to the content of a file **will be immediately reflected** without need of restarting the service.
+However, since Middleware reloads a file each time its corresponding route is called, any change to the content of a file **will be immediately reflected** without need of restarting the service.
 :::